NEWS

 Image Source: Thwaites Glacier in Antarctica, melting due to the climate crisis.
 (Getty Images)

-The researchers reported that the glacier is on the verge of total and irreversible collapse, and it may pose a real catastrophe for the world.
-It is melting so rapidly that scientists have projected that the Antarctic Ice Sheet could completely melt away in the next 200 years.
-Dubbed “Doomsday Glacier,” Thwaites is one of the largest and fastest-changing glaciers in the world.
-However, it is also the riskiest, whose melting could send the sea levels to rise by 65 centimeters and perhaps even up to a few meters, leading to a deadly scenario for surrounding cities, probably for the entire world.
+The researchers warned that the Thwaites Glacier is on the brink of irreversible collapse, posing a catastrophic threat to the world.
+It is melting so rapidly that scientists estimate the entire Antarctic Ice Sheet could disappear within the next 200 years.
+Dubbed the “Doomsday Glacier,” Thwaites is not only one of the largest and fastest-changing glaciers but also one of the most dangerous.
+Its collapse could cause sea levels to rise by 65 centimeters—or potentially even several meters—triggering disastrous consequences for coastal cities around the globe.

 Speaking to PBS, glaciologist Kiya Riverman, who has been actively studying Doomsday Glacier for years, said that glaciers usually respond to climate change over a timeframe of a couple of years.
 This is particularly true in the case of glaciers that are especially weak and vulnerable, and the Doomsday Glacier is one of them.
 Riverman explained that the ice sheet floating in the ocean acts “like a dam” that holds the bulk volume of water within it.
 But when this ice experiences cracking and melting, it becomes sensitive and unable to hold that much water, leading to rapid flooding.